CRM as a Pre-sales Strategy for Metalworking Companies

 Practical tips for implementation

-- Start simple: Begin with a user-friendly system like Salesflare if you're new to CRM.
+- Start simple: Begin with a user-friendly system like Pipedrive or Salesflare if you're new to CRM.

 - Focus on big opportunities: Use your CRM for strategic projects, not for daily small sales.